 Important question for your skin: How much time do you spend in front of your laptop and smartphone?
 More than an hour?
-Then please be careful: The rays of light from such mobile phones or tablets can contribute to premature skin aging.
+Then please be careful: The rays of light from such cell phones or tablets can contribute to premature skin aging.
 We take a look at the current state of knowledge about HEV light and see what helps..

 You may have heard of this beforehigh energy blue light from your smartphone affects your body.
 We haveAlready talked about it in our sleeping tipsthat this light wakes you up.
 The reason: Your body reacts to it and produces melatonin.
 Because you can sleep worse because of this, you unfortunately look a little wrinkled the next day.
 You realize that sleep is important for a healthy and young complexion!